nichoth/fsn/README.md

 A React-based blogging engine powered by [Fission's Webnative SDK](https://github.com/fission-suite/webnative).

+This uses [wnfs](https://guide.fission.codes/developers/webnative/file-system-wnfs) to store a JSON file of blog posts, and also saves image blobs to wnfs. `wnfs` is an IPFS node hosted by fission.

 ## Development

 Fork or clone this repository and then do `npm install`.